 E. King Gill represents the quintessential Aggie—honorable, loyal, and willing to serve no matter how dire the circumstances seem.
 While E. King Gill, the original Twelfth Man, is best remembered for his willingness to serve as a member of the football team in 1922, the statue of Dr. Gill given by the Class of 1980 has become a symbol of the Texas A&M University core value of Selfless Service for all Aggies.

-To be eligible for the Class of '80 E. King Gill award, a student must:
+To be eligible for the Class of '80 Selfless Service award, a student must:

 - Have displayed to a high degree the core value of Selfless Service.